carlonicora/RAW/jinx.md

 * Agreeableness _(friendly/compassionate vs. challenging/detached)_
 * Neuroticism _(sensitive/nervous vs. secure/confident)_

+### Character motivations

+One of the elements that help players to bond with their characters and give them three dimensional its is the definition of a motivation.
+In the grand scheme of life, what is the character's goal?
+The idea of an underlying motivation helps the player to manage the character better.
+It helps in the narrative and gives storytellers hooks to use to make the game more fun.

 ### Life Points and Death

 As in every roleplaying games, the rules surrounding death include elements as life points and when a character dies.
 Jinx is no different, every character has 40 life points + their body value.